 Cross-Field Validation Strategies

-- State Normalization: Form state is tracked independently of the DOM, preventing framework coupling and enabling deterministic re-renders.
+- State normalization.
+Form state is tracked independently of the DOM, preventing framework coupling and enabling reproducible re-renders.

 export interface FieldState {